 Adityanath, Mayawati respond to EC notice on model code violation

-New Delhi, Apr 12: Uttar Pradesh Chief Minister Yogi Adityanath and BSP supremo Mayawati on Friday responded to the show cause notices issued by the Election Commission for prima facie violating the model code of conduct by invoking religious feelings.
+New Delhi, Apr 12: Uttar Pradesh Chief Minister Yogi Adityanath and Bahujan Samaj Party (BSP) supremo Mayawati on Friday responded to the show cause notices issued by the Election Commission (EC) for prima facie violating the model code of conduct by invoking religious feelings.

-While Adityanath handed over his reply to the chief electoral officer in Lucknow, Mayawati sent her reply to the Election Commission here, sources said.
+While Adityanath handed over his reply to the chief electoral officer in Lucknow, Mayawati sent her reply to the EC here, sources said.
 The poll panel had on Thursday issued notices to the two UP leaders.

 EC issues show-cause notice to Mayawati, Yogi for 'violation' of Model Code of Conduct